devilschile2/Hardware-Target-Game-Database-DiskImages/scripts/Readme.md

 ## checkDownloadIntegrity
   Uses a metalink file to check the local files available, and checks their integrity.
-Once the downloaded files are checked further actions can be performed, like immporting them using smdb files and so on.
+Once the downloaded files are checked, further actions can be performed, like importing them using smdb files and so on.

   A lightweight downloader that supports metalink files is [aria](https://aria2.github.io/)